 We often are unaware of what feelings have moved in and taken over our lives until they have begun to be destructive.

 Recognize that you are feeling something is the first step in getting these creatures to do our bidding.

-Yes feelings have their purpose.
-That pain in the neck feeling, that is telling you that this person is not a health relationship for you.
+Yes, feelings have their purpose.
+That pain in the neck feeling, that is telling you that this person is not a healthy relationship for you.
 Anxiety, that one is trying to keep you safe.
-If your anxiety tells you to duck when there is gun fire then it is doing its job.
+If your anxiety tells you to duck when there is gunfire, then it is doing its job.
 If it tells you to stay home because leaving the house is too scary, tell that anxiety to take some time off.